VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `--default-scaladoc-opts`

-Control if scala CLI should use default options for scaladoc, true by default.
+Control if Scala CLI should use default options for scaladoc, true by default.
 Use `--default-scaladoc-opts:false` to not include default options.

 ## Export options